allanrehhoff/legacy-game-docker/README.md

 Local development environment containerized using Docker.

-Clone this repository and run `$ ocker-compose up` to start the development server.
+Clone this repository and run `$ docker-compose up` to start the development server.

 In addition to this consult the documentation found at codebase.com.